Spring Creek water or watershed scenery in Pennsylvania

 Check PFBC rules, USGS 01546500, weather, access notes, and water temperature before fishing.

-Start around known public access in the Axemann, Bellefonte, or Fisherman's Paradise corridor, then verify signs.
+Start around known public access in the Axemann, Bellefonte, or Fisherman's Paradise area, then verify signs.

 Yes at normal flows, but clear water and slippery limestone make quiet, minimal wading important.